1As a new patient, what do I need to know?

 No. ECFMG certification is not required for interviewing, but must be obtained before the rank deadline.

 6Is there a policy regarding the number of attempts at USMLE/COMLEX?

 Yes.
 We prefer a passage on the first attempt.

 7Is there a specific cut-off date for graduation from medical school?

 Yes.
 We prefer a medical school graduation date within five years.

 8How do I apply?

-Applications for all residency and fellowship programs at The Wright Center must be submitted through the Electronic Residency Application Service (ERAS) website.
+Applications for all residency and fellowship programs at The Wright Center for Graduate Medical Education must be submitted through the Electronic Residency Application Service (ERAS) website.

 9Do I need to be licensed by a state board of medicine to be admitted to the program?